ElsevierSoftwareX/SOFTX_2018_174/README.md

-# FieldAnimation #
+# FIELDANIMATION #
-FIELDANIMATION a Python package to handle quantity-aware configuration files
+FIELDANIMATION a Python package to animate 2D vector fields.

-### In short ###
+### What is it? ###
 Field Animation is a Python package for the visualization of 2D vector fields that exploits the capabilities of modern graphic cards.
-Vector fields are rep- resented through particles that move along the flow lines of the field at a speed and color proportional to its modulus in an OpenGL window.
-Inter- active control of speed, color and number of animated particles is possible as the whole rendering process happens in the GPU in real time.
+Vector fields are represented through particles that move along the flow lines of the field at a speed and color proportional to its modulus in an OpenGL window.

+Interactive control of speed, color and number of animated particles is possible as the whole rendering process happens in the GPU in real time.
 A background image can be shown to add information for the interpretation of the results.

 Highlights: